-Respect for Fellow Students: All students will maintain respect for fellow classmates' personal beliefs, values, morals and life situations.
-Insensitivity concerning race, religion, sex/gender, sexual orientation, mental/physical disability, psychological disorders, age, or socio-economic status (family situation) will not be tolerated.

-- □ Electronic Devices: The use of cell phones is not permitted in the classroom; they should be silenced and put away while in the classroom.
+- Respect for Fellow Students: All students will maintain respect for fellow classmates' personal beliefs, values, morals and life situations.
+Insensitivity concerning race, religion, sex/gender, sexual orientation, mental/physical disability, psychological disorders, age, or socio-economic status (family situation) will not be tolerated. - Electronic Devices: The use of cell phones is not permitted in the classroom; they should be silenced and parked while in the classroom.
 Devices used for note-taking are permitted, but should be used responsibly and should not create distractions for you or others. - Tardiness: Please do your best to manage your time well and be on time to class.
-If you are tardy, please enter the room quietly and take a seat as close to the door as you can get.
+If you are tardy, please enter the room quietly and take your seat.
 Being late to class is disruptive to your fellow classmates.
-I will give a quiz at the beginning of class and you will miss it if you are late or absent.
-These cannot be made up. - □ Disruptive Behavior: "Failure to comply with lawful directions of a classroom teacher relative to maintaining good order is considered misconduct on the part of the student.
+I will frequently give a quiz at the beginning of class and you will miss it if you are late or absent.
+Quizzes cannot be made up. - Disruptive Behavior: "Failure to comply with lawful directions of a classroom teacher relative to maintaining good order is considered misconduct on the part of the student.
 Repeated violations of disrupting a class will result in the student being dropped from the course."
-(See Student Guide) - ☐ Attendance & Administrative Drop Policy: Attendance will be taken during each class session.
+(See Student Guide) - Attendance & Administrative Drop Policy: Attendance will be taken during each class meeting.

 Students will be responsible for material presented and discussed in class.
-Due to South Plains College attendance policies, any student who fails to attend 5 classes during the semester or fails to complete two major grades may be dropped from the course with 'X'.
+Due to South Plains College attendance policies, any student who fails to attend 5 classes during the semester or fails to complete two major grades may be dropped from the course with an 'X' or 'F.'

-Late Work and Missed Work: The work is due on the dates assigned and will have late penalties if that date is missed.
-You cannot wait till the end of the semester to do the work.
+Late Work and Missed Work: The work is due on the dates assigned and will not be accepted after the due date.

-Text Book: You will use Open Stax Psychology.
-OpenStax (Rice University/Bill & Melinda Gates Foundation) https://openstaxcollege.org/textbooks/psychology Follow the link above for the following options: FREE View the interactive book on-line. -\$4.99 Download the book in iBooks to your computer or phone, or tablet. -\$40 purchase a hard copy printed version of the book through the bookstore, Amazon or other sources
+Text Book: You will use Open Stax

+Psychology.
+OpenStax (Rice University/Bill & Melinda Gates

+Foundation)

+https://openstaxcollege.org/textbooks/psychology

+Follow the link above for the following options:

+FRI FREE View the interactive book on-line.

+-\$4.9 9 Download the book in iBooks to your computer or

+ne, or tablet.

+- \$40 purchase a hard copy printed version of the book

+through

+the k bookstore, Amazon or other sources

+ISBN: 978-1-938168-35-2